susmitpy/stream_analytics_adtech_ctr/project_content.md

 *   It produces messages to two topics: `impressions` and `clicks`.
 *   It generates approximately 5 impressions per second.
 *   For each impression, there is a 25% probability that a corresponding `click` event is generated.
-*   Clicks are intentionally delayed by a random duration (up to 10 seconds) to simulate real-world user behavior and test the stream processor's ability to handle out-of-order events.
+*   Clicks are delayed by a random duration (up to 10 seconds).

 ### 2. Flink Processing